-Figure XX illustrates the extremity attack.
+From the a posteriori probabilities, when the sign of the extremity attack.
 Extremity attack utilizes the fact that the more extreme gene expression levels most likely coincide with one of the extreme genotypes, i.e., homozygous genotypes (Refer to Methods Section 4.7).
-For example, if the gradient of association between eQTL genotype and expression levels is positive, the individuals that have high positive extremity are most likely to have genotype value of 2 and the individuals with high negative extremity are most likely to have eQTL genotype value of 0 and vice versa when the gradient is negative.
-One aspect of the extremity attack is that it predicts only homozygous (i.e., most extreme) genotypes.
-Figure XX shows the accuracy of genotypes predictions with extremity attack.
-As expected the accuracy of genotype predictions increase with increasing correlation threshold.
+For example, if the gradient of association between eQTL genotype and expression levels is positive the reported correlation are the same, the individuals that have high positive extremity are most likely to have attacker assigns the genotype value of 2, and the individuals with high negative extremity are most likely to have eQTLotherwise, genotype value of 0 and vice versa when the gradient 0.
+Finally, the genotype value 1 is never assigned in this prediction method, i.e., the a posteriori probability is negative.
+One aspect of the extremity attack is that it predicts only homozygous (i.e., most extreme) genotypes.zero.
+Using these probabilities, we utilized extremity based prediction and assessed the accuracy.
+Figure XX shows the accuracy of genotypes predictions with extremity attack.changing correlation threshold on the selected set of eQTLs.
+As expected, the accuracy of genotype predictions increase increases with increasing correlation threshold.

-We next used the extremity based prediction in the individual identification framework (Fig 2).
+We next usedutilized the extremity based prediction in the 2nd step of the individual identificationcharacterization framework (Fig 2).
+Fig XX shows) and evaluated the fraction of vulnerablecharacterizable individuals in the GEUVADIS dataset.
+We utilized the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
+In step 3 the individual is assigned as the individual whose genotype matches closest to the predicted genotypes.
 Fig XX shows the fraction of vulnerable individuals.
-We utilized the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
-In step 3 the individual is assigned as the individual whose genetype in the closest to the predicted genotypes.
 More than 95% of the individuals are vulnerable for most of the parameter selections.
 In addition, when the gender and/or population information is present as auxiliary information (red and green colored plots), the fraction of vulnerable individuals increases to 100% for most of the eQTL selections.
-These results suggest that extremity based linking attack, although technically simple, can be utilized to generate a significant amount of vulnerability.
+These results suggest that linking attack with extremity based linking attackgenotype prediction, although technically simple, can be utilized to generate a significant amount of vulnerabilityextremely effective in characterizing individuals.